MCMaurer/custom_rocker_example/README.md

 Fork this repo, then modify `.config/rstudio/` and `.Rprofile` with your own.
 You can find this directory at `~/.config/rstudio/` on Mac and Linux (I think).
 This will contain keybindings, RStudio preferences, and any custom themes.

 You can add any `.ttf` files to the `.config/rstudio/fonts/` directory, which will then become available as RStudio editor fonts.
-You can modify your `rstudio-prefs.json` file to use those fonts, like this:
+You can modify your `rstudio-prefs.json` file to use those fonts, adding lines like this to the JSON:

 ```{json}
 "server_editor_font": "FiraCode",